Furnyr/Dissonity/unity/README.md

 ## Installation

+> You can also install Dissonity via [OpenUPM](https://openupm.com/packages/com.furnyr.dissonity/) or with each `.unitypackage` file found in the [Releases](https://github.com/Furnyr/Dissonity/releases) tab.

 1. Create a new Unity project (Unity 2021.3 or later, Unity 6 recommended)
 2. Open the package manager and install the package from this git URL: `https://github.com/Furnyr/Dissonity.git?path=/unity#v2`
 3. Use the pop-up dialog to select a configuration file